-With the most scientific evidence to support it, pumpkin-seed extract is a becoming a popular natural treatment for overactive bladder and urinary incontinence.
-Specifically, the water-soluble part of the pumpkin seed has shown to build and strengthen tissue in the pelvic-floor muscles, which weaken as a result of low estrogen levels due to menopause.
+Pumpkin seed extract is a popular natural treatment for OAB.
+Specifically, many believe the water-soluble part of the pumpkin seed can build and strengthen the pelvic-floor muscles, which weaken in many women later in life.
+This is a result of low estrogen levels due to menopause.
 These weak muscles can lead to both urge and stress incontinence.

 This climbing plant has been used for centuries to treat skin diseases.
 According to Collins Alternative Health Guide, cleavers are also said to be a tonic for general urinary health.
 They may have anti-inflammatory and diuretic properties that could ease symptoms of OAB.